 Project Design and Implementation

-- Provide strategic advice to inform the development of this project;
+- Provide strategic advice to inform project development;

-- Advise on best methods to increase the adoption and use of evidence-based trauma-informed responses by law enforcement;
+- Advise on optimal methods to increase the adoption and utilization of trauma-informed responses by law enforcement;

 - Provide guidance on best methods and tools to increase awareness on CEV within law enforcement.